Limoux wine: Crémant de Limoux

-When the term Crémant was introduced for non-Champagne sparkling wines in France, an AOC for more "modern" or internationally styled sparkling wines, was created in 1990.
+When the term Crémant was introduced for non-Champagne sparkling wines in France, an AOC for more "modern" or internationally styled sparkling wines was created in 1990.
 The origin of that decision occurred a year earlier, in 1989, when the producers of Limoux had to decide whether or not they wanted to maintain the traditional makings of Blanquette de Limoux based on Mauzac or relax the AOC regulations to allow the introduction of more Chenin blanc and Chardonnay to create internationally recognized flavors.
-Limoux producers were split on what direction they wanted to go, so the provisional appellation of Crémant de Limoux was introduced to allow the producers to make whichever style of sparkling wine that they preferred and still sell it under an AOC designation.
-A deadline was set in 1994 for the least used AOC designation to be phased out but the deadline passed without Crémant de Limoux or Blanquette de Limoux making significant progress and both AOC continue to co-exist today.
-These Crémant de Limoux wines differ primarily from Blanquette de Limoux in their grape composition with Chardonnay and Chenin blanc as the main varieties.
-Together they are not to exceed 90% of the wines.
+Limoux producers were split on what direction they wanted to go, so the provisional appellation of Crémant de Limoux was introduced to allow the producers to make whichever style of sparkling wine they preferred and still sell it under an AOC designation.
+A deadline was set in 1994 for the least used AOC designation to be phased out; still, the deadline passed without Crémant de Limoux or Blanquette de Limoux making significant progress, and both AOCs continue to co-exist today.
+These Crémant de Limoux wines differ primarily from Blanquette de Limoux in their grape composition, with Chardonnay and Chenin blanc as the main varieties.
+Together, they are not to exceed 90% of the wines.
 For Chenin blanc, a minimum of 20% and a maximum of 40% must be used.
-Mauzac and Pinot noir are accessory grape varieties and may not exceed 20% together with Pinot noir itself not exceeding 10%.
-Thus, Crémant de Limoux contains 40–70% Chardonnay, 20–40% Chenin blanc, 0–20% Mauzac and 0–10% Pinot noir.
-AOC regulations dictate that the wine be aged for a least a year on the lees prior to disgorgement.
-Over 40 villages around the city of Limoux are permitted to make Crémant de Limoux.
+Mauzac and Pinot noir are accessory grape varieties and may not exceed 20%; Pinot noir itself does not exceed 10%.
+This, Crémant de Limoux contains 40–70% Chardonnay, 20–40% Chenin blanc, 0–20% Mauzac and 0–10% Pinot noir.
+AOC regulations dictate that the wine be aged for at least a year on the lees before disgorgement.
+Over 40 villages around Limoux are permitted to make Crémant de Limoux.